What's Your Marketability Quotient?

 4. Be willing to relocate.

-5. Offer subjects which are in demand.
+5. Offer subjects that are in demand.

-This video explains how to earn Ib teacher certification.
+This video explains how to earn IB teacher certification.

 6. Hold an advanced degree.

 First or bachelor's degree requirements and coursework vary widely from one institution to another.
 Lay a solid foundation for your advanced degree by majoring in a specific subject area.
 For example, earning a bachelor's degree with honors in Spanish language and literature demonstrates your ability to do serious academic work.
-Complete your masters degree in your subject area, and your marketability quotient will skyrocket.
-A doctorate is a prerequisite for many head of school positions.
+Complete your master's degree in your subject area, and your marketability quotient will skyrocket.
+A doctorate is a prerequisite for many head-of-school positions.
 It also will cement your eligibility when you apply for a head of department appointment.

 Be shrewd.
 Find a niche.
 Then work it for all you are worth.

 Questions?
-Contact us on Facebook. @privateschoolreview
+Contact us on Facebook and Instagram. @privateschoolreview

 comments powered by Disqus